What are Brady Background Checks?

 Introduced by: Rep. Mike Thompson (D CA-5) and Sen. Chris Murphy (D-CT)

-These bills would expand Brady Background Checks to cover all private firearm sales, including those at guns shows, over the internet, or in classified ads with very narrow exceptions.
+H.R.
+8 would expand Brady Background Checks to cover all private firearm sales, including those at gun shows, over the internet, or in classified ads with very narrow exceptions.

-Introduced by: Majority Whip Rep. Clyburn (D-SC) and Rep. Peter King (R-NY)
+Introduced by: Majority Whip Rep. Clyburn (D-SC) and Rep. Jerry Nadler (D-NY)

 Twenty-two states and Washington, D.C. have expanded background checks to at least some private sales.
 States that have expanded the scope of their background checks have seen impressive results—53% fewer law enforcement officers are shot and killed in the line of duty, 47% fewer women are shot by intimate partners, and cities in states with expanded background checks see a 48 % reduction in gun trafficking.